eddychetz/itvantage-research-group/content/authors/neil/_index.md

 ---
 # Display name
-title: Alice Wu 吳恩達
+title: Neil Croft

 # Full name (for SEO)
-first_name: Alice
+first_name: Neil
-last_name: Wu
+last_name: Croft

 # Username (this should match the folder name)
 authors:
-  - 吳恩達
+  - Neil Croft

 # Is this the primary user of the site?
 superuser: false